2bndy5/CirquePinnacle/docs/python.rst

 Installing via ``pip``
 **********************

-A distributable package is deployed to pypi.org, so users can simply install the python bindings with the following:
+A distributable package is deployed to PyPI, so users can simply install the python bindings with the following:

 .. code-block:: shell